 For example, if you’re looking to treat acne or breakouts, look for products that contain salicylic acid or sulphur.
-Or if you’re looking to prevent your skin from aging prematurely, look for products with retinoids and other antioxidants.
+Or if you’re looking to prevent your skin from aging prematurely, look for products with retinoids and antioxidants.

 What are the different types of serums and which one(s) should I use?

-Assessing your skin needs will give you a pretty good idea of the type of serum(s) that you’ll want to consider adding to your skincare routine.
+Assessing your skin needs will give you a pretty good idea of the type of serum(s) you’ll want to consider adding to your skincare routine.